tigrisdata/tigris-blog/blog/2024-06-20-eager-and-lazy/index.md

 setting the bucket accelerate configuration.
-I would try this for bucket intended to do HTTP Live Streaming (HLS) where latency can really matter or for podcast recordings where you might expect a lot of geographically distributed clients will request the. thing at once.
+I would try this for bucket intended to do HTTP Live Streaming (HLS) where latency can really matter or for podcast recordings where you might expect a lot of geographically distributed clients will request the thing at once.

 With AWS CLI it looks like this, unfortunately ExAws doesn't expose a way to do this so far: